-Article 4 direction: a direction made by a local planning authority or the Secretary of State under Article 4 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) which withdraws specified permitted development rights across a defined area.
+Article 4 direction: a direction made by a local planning authority or the Secretary of State, under Article 4 of the Town and Country Planning (General Permitted Development) (England) Order 2015, which withdraws specified permitted development rights across a defined area.
 An Article 4 direction does not prevent development but instead requires that planning permission is obtained from the local planning authority for that development.

-Building is defined in the Town and Country Planning Act 1990, Schedule 15, 336(1) as: 'any structure or erection, and any part of a building'.
+Building: defined by the Town and Country Planning Act 1990 as 'any structure or erection, and any part of a building'.7

-Conservation is defined in the NPPF Glossary as: 'the process of maintaining and managing change to a heritage asset in a way that sustains and, where appropriate, enhances its significance'.
+Conservation: defined by the National Planning Policy Framework Glossary as 'the process of maintaining and managing change to a heritage asset in a way that sustains and, where appropriate, enhances its significance'.

-Conservation area: an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
+Conservation area: defined by the Planning (Listed Buildings and Conservation Areas) Act 1990 as an area 'of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance'.8

-Heritage asset is defined in the NPPF Glossary as: 'a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
+Heritage asset: defined by the National Planning Policy Framework Glossary as 'a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
 It includes designated heritage assets and assets identified by the local planning authority (including local listing)'.